-Prerequisite: Middle School band or instructor Fees: Refer to fee schedule approval Location: HHS, WFHS
+Prerequisite: Middle School band or instructor Fees: Refer to fee schedule

 PERCUSSION ENSEMBLE MU113A or MU114B

 MEETS FINE ARTS CREDIT REQUIREMENT

 This class is a performance-oriented class which covers the fundamentals of percussion performance from reading rhythms and notes, to the various techniques involved in playing timpani, bass drum, snare drum and keyboard instruments.
 Additional fees are required for extra-curricular activities.
 This course may be repeated for elective credit.